 For under $200, it saves me on days when the afternoon light is sub par.
 Not sure how to use it?
 Stay tuned ; ) I've got a great tutorial coming your way.
 [Also, so that I don't feel terrible about myself for suggesting this product - please find a way to recycle all of the Styrofoam it comes packaged in!]

 I love using interesting tea towels, plus it's a great way to tie different posts together.
 I wouldn't use the same towel for every food post, but I have a rotation of a select few.
 That way all of my posts have an underlying style that is recognizable.
 Other props I love include: vintage wooden spoons, simple white dishes, and sleek glassware.

 Speaking of props, I call these guys my 'models' - It's worth investing in some simple white dishes, a set of gold flatware, vintage silverware, modern cut glassware, etc...
 Special things that stand out in photos.
 You don't have to buy the whole set, just a few to step up the styling of your photography.

-Adobe Creative Cloud: I know some folks use picmonkey etc.. and that's totally fine too!
+I know some bloggers use picmonkey etc.. and that's totally fine too!
 I love having the options of Adobe's other programs such as InDesign and Illustrator.
 I also have gotten so used to Photoshop, I don't think I could switch over to any other program.
 It's a great investment!

 One of the most important aspects of blogging is time.
 You truly aren't going to see 'success' unless you spend time on it.
 Coming up with a great concept, writing, reviewing, rewriting, taking great photos, editing the photos, and creating the post.
 Then the work begins: tweeting, pinning, instagramming, facebooking, and sharing.